Latitude mer, sales of luxury catamarans

 • Range of use : 50 à 120°.

-• Mountings : Mounted on the main forestay.
-Nowadays, the furling system has been adopted on most boats, and the genoa can be reduced to the size of a solent.
+• Mounting : Mounted on the main forestay.
+With the adoption of the furling system on most boats, it is less common to mount it at the stern.
+A simple reduction of the genoa allows you to obtain the surface area of a solent.

 3. The trinquette